mcastagnaa/PerfNCCF/NCCFPerf.md

-# Performances and funds NCCF: a data based analysis
+# Retail funds performance and Net Client Cash-Flows: a data based analysis
 _Matteo Castagna (Nov/2013) - OMGI Investment Risk & Performance / v.1.1_
 > This paper has been created entirely with *R* language and environment (a GNU project - available as Free Software).
 Raw data are stored and retrieved from a SQLServer dBase.
 The added *R* packages used are listed below.